thejasonlewis/challenge/README.md

 build/run it.

 ### Features
-  - A list of dog breeds
+  - A list of dog breeds based on those available in the images directory in this repo
-  - The ability to choose a breed and display the image for it (see images directory in this repo)
+  - The ability to choose a breed and display the image for it